Helping you create and manage technical documents, and deliver complex information in a clear and concise manner.

 The importance of audience

 The audience is a key element that many people fail to consider.
 When your job is to convey knowledge to someone, you need to understand what that person already knows and develop a sense of the teaching methods likely to work for that person.
-If you’re writing instructions for a customer service representative don’t assume they understand database theory or any of the associated terminology.
-It sounds obvious, but the failure to properly analyze the intended audience is the single largest pitfall facing technical writers.

 Read more: The importance of audience